-The 2012 season is now the Owls' 13th at the stadium, a period that has seen the Owls host 11 NCAA Regionals.
+The 2014 season marks the Owls' 15th at the stadium, a period that has seen the Owls host 11 NCAA Regionals.
 The facility is now better than ever with the latest addition, a black cast-iron fence that circles the perimeter.
 Other recent renovations included the remodeling of the team's locker room, weight room and fan areas.
 A new playing surface and state of the art drainage system, as well as a padded outfield wall and warning track that surrounds the entire field, were added recently to improve player safety.
 A classic black cast-iron fence that circles the perimeter was another recent addition.

 For the fans, a grass berm and bleachers were added beyond the left field wall in 2008.
 A hospitality plaza on the third base side and a sensational scoreboard with video display are fan favorites.
 These improvements give Rice student-athletes a venue befitting its status as one of the top programs in the nation.
 Overflow crowds, like the more than 5,500 fans that came to the 10-6 victory over No. 2 Texas in 2010, are not uncommon.

 The park features a picturesque setting on the Rice campus facing the Texas Medical Center, the comfort of the more than 3,700 chairback seats (most with cup holders) and nine private suites.
 There are spacious locker rooms and the best press box in college baseball.
 Every visitor has raved about Reckling Park.

 Rice baseball is completely housed in the facility.
 Head coach Wayne Graham and his assistants work in a spacious office suite that includes their private locker room, equipment storage areas and clerical areas.